kirfyK/THE-ULTIMATE-ROCKET-LEAGUE-TRAINING-PROGRAM/README.md

 ## Step 1.
 Configure correct settings.
 ### ALL (PS4, PC, XBOX):
+Note: These settings are to give beginners a good place to start building muscle memory.
+Diamond 2 and Above can ignore or use their preferences.
 - Change dodge deadzone to (RECOMMENDED) 0.55 *(optional)*
 - Change controller deadzone to 0.03-0.015 *(only set it once, never change it again)*
 - Use this visualizer to see what your deadzone looks like https://halfwaydead.gitlab.io/rl-deadzone/